sakloui/jorban-martysmods.github.io/docs/shader_repos/martysmods/immerse.md

 <details markdown="block">
 <summary>iMMERSE Pro Shaders</summary>

-iMMERSE Pro is a paid suite of Pascal's shaders, these exist for members of Pascal's Patreon `Raytracers` tier.<br>
+iMMERSE Pro is a paid suite of Pascal's shaders, these exist for members of Pascal's Patreon `Raytracers` tier.

 These shaders can be purchased from Pascal's Patreon for 5$ USD, and offer a plethora of shaders shown on [MartysMods.com](https://martysmods.com)

 <details markdown="block">